libvips/ruby-vips/README.md

 ### Other platforms

-You need to install libvips from source since 8.2 has not been packaged yet (Jan 2016).
+Check your package manager and see if the libvips on your system is new enough.
+`ruby-vips` needs libvips 8.2 or later.

+If it's too old, you'll need to build libvips from source.
 Download a tarball from the
 [libvips website](http://www.vips.ecs.soton.ac.uk/supported/current), or build from [the git repository](https://github.com/jcupitt/libvips) and see the